rimmderes/cheatsheet_git/cheetsheet_git.md

 7. **`git commit -m"your commit message"`** = commits staged changes
 8. Create a repository in Github
 9. **`git remote add origin <GIT URL of new remote repository>`** = connects local and remote repositories
-    - OR copy and paste the middle line of code into VScode terminal which was created in your repo in Github
+    - OR copy and paste the middle line of code into VScode terminal which was created in your repo in Github (SSH)
 10. **`git push origin main`** = pushes the local changes to the remote
     - just typing **`git push`** is enough